C4ptainCrunch/thesis/source/index.rst

     obtain the game-theoretic value of the position, for both players, under reasonable resources.

-A solved game is, of course much less interesting to study than an unsolved one as we could just create an agent that has the knowledge of each game-theoretic position values and can thus play perfectly.
+A solved game is, of course, much less interesting to study than an unsolved one as we could just create an agent that has the knowledge of each game-theoretic position values and can thus perfectly play.

+(:math:`m,n`)-Kalah is a game in the Mancala family with :math:`m` pits per side and :math:`n` seeds in each pit plus two extra pits with a special role.
-Unfortunately for us, (:math:`m,n`)-Kalah (:math:`m` pits per side and :math:`n` stones in each pit) has been solved in 2000 for :math:`m \leq 6`  and :math:`n
+It has been solved in 2000 for :math:`m \leq 6`  and :math:`n
-\leq 6` except (:math:`6,6`) by Jos Uiterwijk :cite:`irving2000solving` and in 2011 for :math:`n = 6, m=6` by Anders Carstensen :cite:`kalah66`.
+\leq 6` except (:math:`6,6`) by :cite:`irving2000solving` and in
+2011 for :math:`n = 6, m=6` by :cite:`kalah66`.

-J. W. Romein et al. :cite:`romein2003solving` also claims to have solved Awalé by quasi-*brute-force* -- retrograde analysis, but this claim has since been challenged by others like Víktor Bautista i Roca.
+:cite:`romein2003solving` claim to have solved
+Awalé by almost brute-force retrograde analysis.
+They have also published a database of XXX.
+Their claim has since been challenged by Víktor Bautista i Roca in a paper published in XXX.
-Roca claims that several endgames were incorrect and the results are invalid.
+Bautista i Roca claims that several end states in the database are incorrect and that the proof is thus invalid.
-As both the database made by Romein and the claim from Roca are not available anymore publicly we can not know who is right.
+As both the database made by Romein and the paper by Bautista i Roca are not anymore available publicly, we cannot know who is right.

-Nevertheless, these proofs for Kalah and Awalé both use a quasi-*brute-force* method to solve the game and uses a database all possible states.
-The database used by Romein et al. has 204 billion entries and weighs 178GiB.
-A database so huge is of course not practical so we think that there is still room for improvement if we can create an agent that has a policy that does not need a exhaustive database, even if the agent is not capable of a perfect play.
+The above-mentioned results for Kalah and Awalé both use an almost brute-force method to solve the game and use a database of all possible states.
+The database used by :cite:`romein2003solving` has 204 billion entries and weighs 178GiB.
+Such a huge database is of course not practical and  we thus think  there is still room for improvement if we can create an agent with a policy that does not need a exhaustive database, even if the agent is not capable of a perfect play.

-We arbitrarily chose to work on Awalé as it might not have been solved but the same work could most probably be done on Kalah and other variants.